QiuyiWu/Epileptic-Seizure-Recognition-Data/README.md

 # Codebook of Epileptic Seizure Recognition Data Set
 This dataset is a pre-processed and re-structured/reshaped version of a very commonly used dataset featuring epileptic seizure detection.
-It has published on [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Epileptic+Seizure+Recognition)
+It has been published on [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Epileptic+Seizure+Recognition)

 ## Attribute Information:
 The original dataset from the reference consists of 5 different folders, each with 100 files, with each file representing a single subject/person.
 Each file is a recording of brain activity for 23.6 seconds.
 The corresponding time-series is sampled into 4097 data points.
 Each data point is the value of the EEG recording at a different point in time.
 So we have total 500 individuals with each has 4097 data points for 23.5 seconds.